QunATCG/scMutrace-tutorial/QuickStart/Example2/README.md

 echo "[INFO] Done.
 Final variants saved to ${outDir}/${sampleID}.final.vcf"
 ```

-> awk is a powerful Unix command-line tool—best thought of as a mini programming language—designed for text processing and data extraction.
+> awk is a powerful Unix command-line tool designed for text processing and data extraction and is often regarded as a lightweight programming language.
 It splits each line into fields using a delimiter (default is any whitespace) and lets you define patterns to match and actions to execute when those patterns are met:
 [sed, awk, vmstat and nestat commands](https://www.youtube.com/watch?v=4hJorSKg9E0)

 ## Step 4: Check output files